ds4se/chapters/abramhindle/energymining.md

-# Measure a bunch, Compare Once: Perils of Energy Mining
+# The Perils of Energy Mining: Measure a Bunch, Compare just Once

 ## A Story

-Shaiful Chowdhury [[chowdhury2015](#chowdhury2015)] came into the lab and proclaimed, "HTTP2.0 has significantly better energy performance than HTTP1.1!"
+Shaiful Chowdhury [[Chowdhury2015](#Chowdhury2015)] came into the lab and proclaimed, "HTTP/2.0 has significantly better energy performance than HTTP/1.1!"
 "That's excellent," I exclaimed, "Do you know why?"

 The next week Shaiful came back to the lab and said, "I think I was wrong, I don't think there's a difference."
 He went on to explain that he was happy with the results of the first experiment but something was bothering him.

-To test HTTP/1.1 in Firefox he had to open an about:config in Firefox and disable it.
-His energy consumption test of firefox for HTTP/1.1 had to do more work than his HTTP/2.0 tests.
-His HTTP/2.0 tests did not need to disable HTTP/2.0 features in Firefox while his HTTP/1.1 test did.
-He investigated the CPU state of the HTTP/2.0 and HTTP/1.1 tests and found that the rigourous button pushing to change settings in the HTTP/1.1 test put the CPU into a higher state (high frequency, more voltage).
-This in turn meant that when the HTTP/1.1 requests were made the CPU was already consuming more energy than in teh HTTP/2.0 tests.
-In fact the HTTP/2.0 were unlikely to reach the higher CPU state because the inputs for both tests were quite sparse.
+To test HTTP/1.1 in Firefox he had to disable HTTP/2.0 in settings, thus his energy consumption test of Firefox for HTTP/1.1 had to do more work than his HTTP/2.0 tests.
+He investigated the CPU state of the HTTP/2.0 and HTTP/1.1 tests and found that the rigorous button pushing to disable HTTP/2.0 in the settings put the CPU into a higher state: high frequency, and more voltage.
+Thus the CPU state for the HTTP/1.1 started higher and was consuming more than the HTTP/2.0 tests.

-The solution was to inject some idle time into the HTTP/1.1 to bring the CPU back down to the lower state.
-Then via manual ensure that this idle time did its job.
-Afterwards both tests produced results that were comparable.
+Shaiful's solution was to inject some idle time into the HTTP/1.1 test, allowing the CPU to lower its state.
+He then ensured via manual inspection that the idle did drop down the CPU state.
+Afterwards both tests produced results that were comparable, turns out on a fast network there's not much difference between HTTP/1.1 and HTTP/2.0.

-We almost suffered from an attribution error, the change in energy consumption was not cuased by HTTP/1.1 or HTTP/2.0 code in Firefox.
-It was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.

-This is one of many perils one faces when engaged in Green Mining, energy-aware mining, and software energy consumption measurement.
+We almost suffered from an attribution error, the change in energy consumption was not caused by HTTP/1.1 or HTTP/2.0 code in Firefox, but it was caused by our HTTP/1.1 test inducing the CPU to have a different state than the HTTP/2.0 tests.
+This is just one of many perils one faces when engaged in Green Mining, energy-aware mining, and software energy consumption measurement.

 ## What to watch for